benhenshaw/rhythm/doc/final.md

 ~~~

 #### Displaying Graphics
 The software renderer holds an internal pixel buffer of a fixed resolution.
 This pixel buffer is where the results of the renderer are written.
 To display a frame on screen, the internal pixel buffer is sent to the GPU via a streaming texture for display.
 One can also directly access the window's buffer and copy the pixel data into it, but there is no guarantee of the format of these pixels (although one can detect and convert appropriately), no way to render with vertical sync to avoid screen tearing, and visual artefacts can occur when the window interacts with other programs, such as Valve's Steam Overlay.
-Thus, the GPU is utilised for the final stage of rendering, and performs up-scaling to the monitor resolution.
+Thus, the GPU is utilised for the final stage of rendering, and also performs up-scaling to the full monitor resolution.

+\pagebreak

 #### Bitmaps
 As all pixels are stored in the same format, the bulk of the work required to display an image on screen is done by directly copying data from the image's pixel buffer to the software renderer's buffer.
 As all pixel buffers are stored as a single array of packed RGBA values, a simple formula is used to access two-dimensional data from the one-dimensional array: